 Patients learn to live a life without turning to drugs and alcohol to medicate the stresses and symptoms.
-With all the right tools of success, the person is less inclined to relapse or worsen their conditions.
+With all the right tools for success, the person is less inclined to relapse or worsen their condition.

 Whatever the situation may be, there is help for anyone out there looking to end their dysfunctional relationship with substance abuse.

 How to Find Help for Schizophrenia and Addiction

 With the millions of people that suffer from both schizophrenia and addiction every day, it is imperative to know there are resources to help fight both conditions.